-Here are four things businesses should know about Fast and East Testing (FET) for their employees.
+Here are six things businesses should know about FET for their employees.

 #1 What is Fast and Easy Testing (FET)?

 FET is a means for COVID-19 testing, to be done anywhere, quickly and regularly.

 MOH has announced that staff working at business venues with unmasked customers must be part of the FET regime.
 More recently, the government has also extended FET requirements to businesses with frequent community interactions.

 Regardless of vaccination status, all staff (including business owners) who work in settings with unmasked customers or where there is prolonged contact with between individuals will be placed on a regular FET regime.
 This has also been extended to employees who have frequent community interactions.
 This includes: